How to Sleep with Back Pain

 Practice Good Posture

-Maintaining good posture throughout the day prevents and manages back pain.
+Maintaining good posture throughout the day helps prevent and manage back pain.
 Avoid slouching or hunching over, especially when sitting for long periods.
 Use ergonomic chairs or cushions that provide lumbar support to promote proper spinal alignment.

 Seek Medical Help